sikygu/Nomoreguesswork/README.md

 Compared to using deep learning models based on Transformer architectures, our classifier is simple and offers interpretable features.
 TestGenSelector achieves around 80\% classification precision and improves UTG coverage by 5\%--18\% compared to baseline methods.
 This work provides actionable guidance for practitioners and lays the groundwork for intelligent test generation systems.
-Complete feature descriptions can be found in the [All feature.pdf](analysis/All feature.pdf) file in the current project directory.
+Complete feature descriptions can be found in the[All feature.pdf](analysis/All-feature.pdf) file in the current project directory.

 <img src="analysis/pipe.png" />
 By quantifying coverage differences per project, we assess whether tool performance depends on code features, thereby motivating the need for tool-specific selection strategies.